-I received this book free from Revell in exchange for an honest review.
+I received a complimentary copy of this book from Netgalley in exchange for my honest review.